azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ## Automated Scanning using ADO extension

-Security Scanner for ADO is also available as a native ADO extension that can be set up to scan your ADO artifacts periodically so as to achieve “continuous assurance”.
+Security Scanner for ADO is also available as a native ADO extension that can be set up to scan your ADO artifacts periodically so as to achieve "continuous assurance".
 The extension also comes packaged with widgets that you can use to visualize scan results by relevance to stakeholder groups (such as org admin, project owners, build/release owners etc.) in dashboards.

 The basic idea behind Continuous Assurance (CA) is to setup periodic security scan and if new, more secure options become available for a feature, it should be possible to detect so that an application or solution can benefit from them and notify/alert the owners concerned.

-Scan is performed via security scanner task in the pipeline and results can be visualized via dashboard by adding ADO security scanner widgets into the Azure DevOps project’s dashboard.
+Scan is performed via security scanner task in the pipeline and results can be visualized via dashboard by adding ADO security scanner widgets into the Azure DevOps project's dashboard.
 Pipeline can be setup with the trigger to run periodically and provide continuous assurance.

 ### Setting up Continuous Assurance - Step by Step